Terms of Service

 Task risk assessment: When enabled, task purpose descriptions and authorized action scopes are sent to the configured LLM for risk evaluation.
 This assessment is advisory and does not guarantee that high-risk tasks will be blocked.

 We may update these Terms from time to time.
+For material changes, we will notify you at least thirty (30) days in advance by email or through a prominent notice within the Service.
 Changes will be posted on this page with an updated date.
-Continued use of the Service or the Software after changes constitutes acceptance of the revised Terms.
+Continued use of the Service or the Software after the effective date of revised Terms constitutes acceptance of those Terms.

 For questions about these Terms, contact us at support@clawvisor.com.